You will find flyers, class descriptions and teacher bios below. Are you ready to register for classes? Click HERE!

 Jerry Wetzel – Jerry Wetzel is founder of Red Zone Threat Management and travels nationally and internationally teaching seminars to members of the DEA, Local Law Enforcement, and civilians on the topic of personal protection.
 He is the author of the book “Red Zone Prime: A Foundation for Personal Protection”.
 In addition he is a passionate instructor of Brazilian Jiu Jitsu and Mixed Martial Arts which he teaches at the facility he has owned and operated for the last 14 years, Centerline Martial Arts and Fitness.
 Jerry runs kids classes daily in mixed martial arts and Brazilian Jiu Jitsu as well as the kids BJJ competition team.
 He has one child who is a Weaver student as well as one who just left Weaver to move into 6th grade at Oak.
 Jerry firmly believes that every child has the right to enjoy their school days without fear of being bullied and is committed to helping them develop the necessary tools and attitude to help them on their journey.

-Brian Wright – WeBreak Hip-Hop Dance Company was founded in 2011 by Brian Wright.
+Brian Wright (WeBreak) – WeBreak Hip-Hop Dance Company was founded in 2011 by Brian Wright.
 Brian Wright is a natural and gifted instructor in dance and has been teaching dance for the past 12 years.
 He loves working with children, teens and adults and has been dancing for over 17 years and breakdancing for over 12 years.
 He, along with a friend, founded and designed the California State University Breakers, a campus club committed to teaching the art form of breaking at Cal State University Long Beach.
 The CSULB Breakers won the very first intercollegiate breakdance competition at LMU in 2006.
 Brian also received his bachelor’s degree in computer science from CSULB.

 Aside from the FUN, innovative classes offered, did you know quality After School Programs: